-Element of Remuneration Purpose and link to strategy Operation Maximum Performance targets Remuneration companies with whom we may compete for executive talent.
-Currently, awards vest over a period of four years, with the first 25% vesting after 12 months.
+Element of Remuneration Purpose and link to strategy Operation Maximum Performance targets Operation Currently, awards vest over a period of four years, with the first 25% vesting after 12 months.
 The Committee may determine that a different vesting schedule is appropriate, in which case the different vesting schedule will be disclosed at the time the awards are made.
 Awards may be subject to clawback (see Notes to policy tables). share capital on the date of our IPO increased by 4% on each 30 June to be effective from 1 July 2016.
 Expected values are calculated in accordance with generally accepted methodologies based on Black-Scholes models.
-We seek to establish equity-based remuneration to be reasonably competitive to that offered by a set of comparable companies with whom we may compete for or resignation for good reason on a change of control.
+We seek to establish equity-based remuneration to be reasonably competitive to that offered by a set of comparable companies with whom Performance targets or resignation for good reason on a change of control.
 Additionally, the Board has discretion to accelerate vesting of options including in connection with a change of control event or when an Executive Director's service is terminated on account of disability or death.
-See Policy on Payments for Loss of Office. executive talent.
+See Policy on Payments for Loss of Office. we may compete for executive talent.